 "There is no disk in the drive" error when running the Connector

-"Can't Open QuickBooks" due to an open company file error message
+"Can't Open QuickBooks - QuickBooks already has a company file open" error message

 If you find that the Connector stops at any point in time during your session, please try the following steps:

 - If there are ClickTime Projects or QuickBooks Customer:Jobs that are no longer in use, marking them as inactive may help the Connector run without error.
 Please make sure to synchronize any time entries associated with the Projects or Customer:Jobs before marking them as inactive.